Annual Technical Report 2011 on Trademark Information Activities submitted by Poland (CWS/ATR/TM/2011/PL)

 URLs of web pages of the Office’s website that provide information on business procedures such as: filing, publication, examination and registration procedures related to trademarks; opposition and appeal procedures related to trademarks; etc.

-Information on filings, post-registration procedure, opposition and appeal procedures, etc. are in details described within specific sections of our web site which is also linked to our search services and data bases.
+Information on filings, post-registration procedure, opposition and appeal procedures, etc. are in detail described within specific sections of our web site which is also linked to our search services and databases.

-Variety of guides and other information materials are offered in PDF format through the Office web site.
+A variety of guides and other information materials are offered in PDF format through the Office website.

 URLs of web pages of the Office’s website that provide a description of information products and services offered by the Office (e.g., trademark search service(s) and trademark databases), as well as information on how to access and utilize them

 Description of information products and services is announced in relevant parts of our website, and users are then directed to our services where the description continues, either in editorial part, or in help files.
 See also information directly above.

 VII.
 Matters concerning mutual exchange of trademark documentation and information

 International or regional cooperation in the exchange of trademark information, e.g., in the form of official gazettes